 1. Start with “Why?”

 Agile is a significant change, both how work is done and company culture.
 Significant change is very challenging, especially without a clear and compelling vision to rally around.
-So, it’s best to start with, “Why are we doing this?”
+So, it’s best to start with asking questions about your Agile transformation, like, “Why are we doing this?”

 As you answer that question, here are some related questions to consider: